Give Me a Break: A New Approach to Teacher-Spaces

 In a zoned-approach, the variety of settings naturally progresses from public, visible, and high-energy spaces to spaces that are increasingly private for individual tasks or respite.
 As teachers enter, a large dynamic space with flexible furniture, work surfaces, and writable walls welcomes and puts staff interaction on display while maintaining a line of sight to students and corridor activity.
 Moving inward, the “teachers union” offers dedicated rooms for small group meetings and a kitchen for mindful meals with colleagues.
 Finally, the interior of the space hosts wellness rooms, phone booths, and comfortable, residentially inspired furniture signaling quiet focus spaces for administrative work.

-Organizing the teacher’s union in a zoned fashion provides added control over the environment—allowing users to select the appropriate setting for their task or need, providing better management of the circulation and use of the space, and maintain usability and function in each of the zones.
+Organizing the teacher’s union in a zoned fashion provides added control over the environment—allowing users to select the appropriate setting for their task or need, providing better management of the circulation and use of the space, and maintaining usability and function in each of the zones.

 As schools compete for teaching talent, workplace trends and responses provide insight on how to attract and retain top educators.
 However, the high-end finishes of corporate break rooms, ping-pong tables, and over-the-top gyms are often not feasible or appropriate for the school setting.
 A practical, functional, and comprehensively designed teacher’s union, instead, communicates a school and district values the unique needs of their staff—delivering a healthier, more collaborative, and more supportive environment curated with the resources teachers need to succeed.